 You should also be diligent about taking out your recycling, as many bugs are attracted to the sweet smell of soda cans or beer bottles.
 If you leave them sitting out, you're practically inviting a buffet for spiders and other pests.
 If you're still having problems, try washing out the insides of your garbage cans with soap and hot water.
 As an added bonus, it may help it smell better on garbage day!

+The pest control pros here at Zunex can help identify what kind of insects are getting into your home and provide a solution to get rid of them.
 In the meantime, try to relax and remember that spiders are actually doing you a favor by eating all those other bugs.
 Just don't let them get too comfortable in your home!

 Thanks for reading!
 We hope this post has been helpful in understanding the diet of common house spiders and what you can do to reduce their population in your home.